 GET THE FACTS

-The decision to apply to graduate school for an environmental master's degree or other degree is one that should not be taken lightly.
+The decision to apply to graduate school is one that should not be taken lightly.
 It’s a long and time-consuming process.
 While graduate school provides an exciting opportunity to further one's education, it may also create some unrealistic perceptions and expectations.

 Myth 1: Applying for a master’s degree will increase my chances for a PhD

 The majority of STEM PhD programs accept applications from students with a bachelor’s degree.
 While having a master’s degree helps you define your research interests and provides experience, it’s not a quick route to a PhD and doesn’t guarantee admission to a PhD program.
 Check your program’s requirements.

 Most PhD students receive financial support that covers tuition, fees, health benefits, and a stipend adjusted to the cost of living.
 Funding resources are more limited and competitive for master’s students.
 Ask about financial packages before accepting an offer.

 Myth 3: There’s no way a single parent can go to grad school.

 There’s not one type of graduate student; students come from different backgrounds and experiences and have different needs.
 Most graduate institutions like the University of Michigan offer programs and resources to help parents.

 Myth 4: I am a sophomore; I do not have to think about graduate school yet.